dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 The following errors apply to formal parameters of a primary constructor.
 Let _p_ be a formal parameter of a primary constructor in a class, mixin class, enum, or extension type declaration _D_ named `C`:

-A compile-time error occurs if _p_ contains a term of the form `this.v`, or `super.v` where `v` is an identifier, and _p_ has the modifier `covariant`. *For example, `required covariant int this.v` is an error.
-The reason for this error is that the modifier `covariant` must be specified on the declaration of `v` which is known to exist, not on the parameter.*

 A compile-time error occurs if _p_ has the modifier `covariant`, but not `var`. *This parameter does not induce a setter.*